Polymer/old-docs-site/1.0/docs/devguide/properties.md

 [`notifySplices`](/{% polymer_version_dir %}/api/#Polymer.Base:method-notifySplices){:target="_blank"}
 after each mutation to ensure that any Polymer elements observing the array are properly notified of the changes.

+### Always include dependencies as observer arguments {#dependencies}

+Observers shouldn't rely on any properties, sub-properties, or paths other than those listed as arguments to the observer.
+This is because the observer can be called while the other dependencies are still undefined.
+For example:

+    properties: {
+      firstName: {
+        type: String,
+        observer: 'nameChanged'
+      },
+      lastName: {
+        type: String
+      }
+    },
+    // WARNING: ANTI-PATTERN!
+DO NOT USE
+    nameChanged: function(newFirstName, oldFirstName) {
+      // this.lastName could be undefined!
+      console.log('new name:', newFirstName, this.lastName);
+    }

+Note that {{project.site_title}} doesn't guarantee that properties are initialized in any particular order.

+In general, if your observer relies on multiple dependencies, use a [multi-property observer](#multi-property-observers) and list every dependency as an argument to the observer.
+This ensures that all dependencies are defined before the observer is called.

+    properties: {
+      firstName: {
+        type: String
+      },
+      lastName: {
+        type: String
+      }
+    },
+    observers: [
+      'nameChanged(firstName, lastName)'
+    ],
+    nameChanged: function(firstName, lastName) {
+      console.log('new name:', firstName, lastName);
+    }

+If you must use a single property and must rely on other properties (for example, if you need access to the old value of the observed property, which you won't be able to access with a multi-property observer), take the following precautions:

+*   Check that all dependecies are defined
+    (for example, `if this.lastName !== undefined`) before using them in your observer.
+*   Set default values on the dependencies.

+Keep in mind, however, that the observer is only called when one of the dependencies listed in its arguments changes.
+For example, if an observer relies on `this.firstName` but does not list it as an argument, the observer is not called when `this.firstName` changes.

 ## Property change notification events (notify) {#notify}